jadrouil/tuna-lang/README.md

 }
 ```

-These four lines mean: there is a users object which is persisted across requests, and a function called "add_user" that is exposed over an http endpoint that can be called by anyone.
+These four lines mean: there is a users object which is persisted across requests, and a function called "add_user" that is exposed over an HTTP endpoint that can be called by anyone.

 # Getting Started